JawshuaW/vorp_mailbox/README.md

 # **vorp_mailbox**
 Telegram script for VORP Core.
 With this script you can send a mail to a specific player or you can send a broadcast to all players.

+## **Special Note**
+This is only a UI edit of the original script.
+I did not create the functionality of this script, but I’ve provided changes to enhance the appearance and usability for others.

+All credit for the core functionality and original script goes to the original author.
+This edit is simply an aesthetic improvement for better user experience.

 ## **Installation**
 - Add `ensure vorp_mailbox` to your `server.cfg`/ `Resources.cfg` file
 - Run the `SQL` provided for database